neondatabase/website/content/docs/ai/ai-concepts.md

 ## Storing vector embeddings in Postgres

-Neon supports the [pgvector](/docs/extensions/pgvector) Postgres extension, which enables storing and retrieving vector embeddings directly within your Postgres database.
+Neon supports the [pgvector](/docs/extensions/pgvector) Postgres extension, which enables the storage and retrieval of vector embeddings directly within your Postgres database.
 When building AI applications, installing this extension eliminates the need to extend your architecture to include a separate vector store.
 Installing the `pgvector` extension simply requires running the following `CREATE EXTENSION` statement from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or any SQL client connected to your Neon Postgres database.

 ```sql
 CREATE EXTENSION vector;